Sensitivity of mixing times of Cayley graphs: Preliminaries

-where $\Phi(G)$ and $\Phi(H)$ are the Cheeger constants of lazy RW on $G$ and $H$, respectively.
-An analogous statement holds for the corresponding continuous-time random walks with edge rates 1. \end{proposition} We finish this section with a simple lemma on stretched trees. \begin{lemma} Let $T$ be an infinite binary tree, let $f:\N\to\N$ be non-increasing, and let $G$ be the graph one gets by stretching each edge between levels $h-1$ and $h$ of $T$ to a path of length $f(h)$.
+where $\Phi(G)$ and $\Phi(H)$ are the Cheeger constants of $G$ and $H$, respectively. \end{lemma} This is well known and easy to see.
+See e.g.\ \cite[Proposition 2.3]{unifsensitivity} for a proof.
+We finish this section with a simple lemma on stretched trees. \begin{lemma} Let $T$ be a finite binary tree of height $\ell$, let $f:\{1,\dotsc,\ell\}\to\N$ be non-increasing, and let $G$ be the graph one gets by stretching each edge between levels $h-1$ and $h$ of $T$ to a path of length $f(h)$.
 Then for every $v$ in level $h$ of $T$ we have

-\end{lemma} \begin{proof}The symmetry of the problem allows, in each level of $T$ (before stretching) to identify all the vertices.
-But in the graph one gets, removing the vertex corresponding to level $h$ (denote this vertex also by $v$) disconnects the root from infinity, hence Lemma \ref{lem:conductances} may be used.
-Denoting the resistances from the root and from $v$ to infinity by $R_1$ and $R_2$ respectively we get by a standard network reduction
+\end{lemma} \begin{proof}The symmetry of the problem allows us to identify all the vertices in each level of $T$ (before stretching).
+Consider the probability that random walk starting from $v$ hits level $\ell$ before hitting the root.
+After the identification we have the following. \begin{itemize} \item Level $\ell$ is just one vertex (which we also denote by $\ell$). \item Removing the vertex corresponding to level $h$ (which we also denote by $v$) disconnects the root from $\ell$. \end{itemize} Hence Lemma \ref{lem:conductances} may be used.
+Suppressing the dependence on $\ell$, denote the resistances from the root and from $v$ to $\ell$ by $R_1$ and $R_2$, respectively.
+Then the probability to hit the root before hitting $\ell$ is $R_2/R_1$.
+These resistances can be computed directly using parallel-series laws.
+Indeed, the resistance of $f(i)$ edges in a series is $f(i)$ and the resistance of $2^i$ parallel connections of this kind between $i$ and $i+1$ is $2^{-i}f(i)$.
+All in all we get

-As the probability in question is $R_2/R_1$ (by Lemma \ref{lem:conductances} and a little algebra), the lemma is proved. \end{proof}